Frustrations of a Physiotherapist in Kuala Lumpur

 To sum up:

-I still fail to understand some of my clients that refuse treatments when it is NEEDED.
+I still fail to understand some of my clients that refuse to have treatment for their loved ones when it is NEEDED.
 I only recommend physiotherapy on a need basis.
 It doesn’t matter if they don’t see me; the important thing is to seek treatment and to show care to the person they’re caring for.
 Neglect and not knowing is two different things!
 Is it really ok to you to leave your loved one bedridden in this time and age?
 I really can’t stop wondering!
+I try my best to educate the people I meet about the best care they can offer to their loved ones.
+The decision is still up to them even though I disagree with some of them.